yydzero/yydzero.github.io/_posts/2015-12-24-resqueue_lock.markdown

 		InitResScheduler; this is protected by ResQueueLock LWLock;
-	--> ResPortalIncrement: the increment of a specific portal, they are organized as a double linked list(SHM_QUEUE) put in the portalLinks field of PROCLOCK; this is protected by partition LWLock;
+	--> ResPortalIncrement: the increment of a specific portal, they are organized as a double linked list(SHM_QUEUE) put in the portalLinks field of PROCLOCK; this is protected by partition LWLock; meanwhile, they are organized as a hash table ResPortalIncrementHash;

 ==> ResProcLockRemoveSelfAndWakeup would traverse the wait list of a lock, and
 	then get the waiting portal(since only one portal in a process can be